Serjeant-at-law (Ireland): The role of the Serjeant-at-law

 In contrast to England, for many years there was only one serjeant-at-law in Ireland, who was known as the "king's serjeant" or simply "serjeant".
 In 1627 another officeholder was appointed, and the two were known as the "prime serjeant" and "second serjeant".
 In 1682 a "third serjeant" was appointed.
 In 1805 the prime serjeant became known as "first serjeant."

 Until the nineteenth century, the need for three serjeants was often questioned, especially as the office of Third Serjeant was often left vacant for several years.
-It seems that the position of third serjeant was created simply as a form of "consolation prize" for Sir John Lyndon, the first holder of the office, who had been passed over as both a High Court judge and as second serjeant, and no particular duties attached to the office.
-Certainly, Sir Richard Ryves, the Recorder of Dublin, was able to combine the notoriously gruelling office of recorder with the position of third serjeant, and later second serjeant, which suggests that he was not overworked in his role as serjeant.
-Alan Brodrick, 1st Viscount Midleton, who was removed from his office of third serjeant in 1692, complained about his dismissal, but admitted that in his two years in the office he had almost no work to do.
-Hewitt Poole Jellett, second serjeant in the early 1900s, was so old in his final years that his office was clearly an honorary one.
+The position of third serjeant was created simply as a form of "consolation prize" for Sir John Lyndon, the first holder of the office, who had been passed over as both a High Court judge and as second serjeant, and that no particular duties attached to the office.
+Certainly, Sir Richard Ryves, the Recorder of Dublin, was able to combine the notoriously gruelling office of recorder with the position of third serjeant, and later second serjeant.
+This suggests that he was not overworked in his role as serjeant, despite the chronic ill-health which eventually incapacitated him.
+Alan Brodrick, 1st Viscount Midleton, who was removed from his office of third serjeant in 1692, complained that his dismissal was unwarranted, but admitted that in his two years in the office, he had almost no work to do.
+Hewitt Poole Jellett, second serjeant in the early 1900s, was so old that his office was clearly an honorary one.

 Emoluments

 The position was extremely lucrative, at least until the late eighteenth century.
-Although in theory the salary in the 1690s was fixed at £30 a year, it was well known that in practice the various perquisites attached to the office brought it up to between £900 and £1000 a year, in addition to what the office holder earned from private fees, as it was the serjeant's right to continue to take briefs on behalf of clients other than the Crown.
+Although in theory the salary in the 1690s was fixed at £30 a year (it had been £20 in 1620), it was well known that in practice the various perquisites attached to the office brought it up to between £900 and £1000 a year, in addition to what the office holder earned from private fees, as it was the serjeant's right to continue to take briefs on behalf of clients other than the Crown.
 In the early centuries, it was apparently normal procedure for the Serjeants to take private work, although it was understood that Crown work took precedence: a retainer agreement made between William of Bardfield, King's Serjeant, and his client Nicholas, son of John of Interberge, in the early 1300s spells this out.
-In the early centuries the Serjeant might be paid for his work in a single session, as for example, Roger L' Enfant was in 1377.
+In the early centuries the Serjeant might be paid for his Crown work in a single session of the Court, as for example, Roger L' Enfant was in 1377.

 By the late nineteenth century, according to Maurice Healy, the rule had grown up that the Serjeants could not take cases against the Crown, and by then they had ceased to receive a salary; the assurance of a steady supply of Crown work was felt to be a sufficient reward.